johnppic/kubernetes1-day3/README.md

 deploy wordpress with mysql backend
 -----------------------------------

 Create a secret that contains the contents of the mysql-pass file.
-Feel free to change the password.

     kubectl create secret generic mysql-pass --from-file=./password